What it was like to Travel as a Woman in Afghanistan

 And to set the record straight– women are not legally required to wear the chadri, chador, or burqa (I’ll touch on what these are too in a minute).
 Yes, many women do wear one of these garments due to family pressure and societal expectation.
 And yes, they were mandatory during the time of Taliban rule from 1996-2001.

 In many of Afghanistan’s larger cities, you will see just as many women wearing only hijab (modest Islamic dress) as you will in a burqa or chadri.

 What Is It Like To Wear The Chadri?

-In reality I’d detest it if I was told I was required to wear it.
-But wearing it on occasion as I traveled all over Afghanistan, not the worst experience I’ve had.
+In reality, I’d detest it if I was told I was required to wear it as many women are forced to here.

 What To Wear As A Female Traveler In Afghanistan

 First and foremost I recommend a headscarf and shalwar kameez.
 You can purchase them at any bazaar in Afghanistan if you don’t already own one.
 But here is the rundown of what a proper outfit should include: